Irish mythology: Fianna Cycle

 The world of the Fianna Cycle is one in which professional warriors spend their time hunting, fighting, and engaging in adventures in the spirit world.
 New entrants into the band are expected to be knowledgeable in poetry as well as undergo a number of physical tests or ordeals.
-Most of the poems are attributed to being composed by Oisín.
+Most of the poems are attributed to Oisín.
 This cycle creates a bridge between pre-Christian and Christian times.

 Kings' Cycle

-It was part of the duty of the medieval Irish bards, or court poets, to record the history of the family and the genealogy of the king they served.
+It was part of the duty of medieval Irish bards, or court poets, to record the history of the family and the genealogy of the king they served.
 This they did in poems that blended the mythological and the historical to a greater or lesser degree.
-The resulting stories from what has come to be known as the Cycle of the Kings, or more correctly Cycles, as there are a number of independent groupings.
-This term is a more recent addition to the cycles, with it being coined in 1946 by Irish literary critic Myles Dillon.
+The resulting stories form what has come to be known as the Cycle of the Kings, or, more correctly, Cycles, as there are a number of independent groupings.
+This term is a more recent addition to the cycle, being coined in 1946 by Irish literary critic Myles Dillon.

 The kings that are included range from the almost entirely mythological Labraid Loingsech, who allegedly became High King of Ireland around 431 BC, to the entirely historical Brian Boru.
 However, the greatest glory of the Kings' Cycle is the Buile Shuibhne (The Frenzy of Sweeney), a 12th century tale told in verse and prose.
 Suibhne, king of Dál nAraidi, was cursed by St. Ronan and became a kind of half-man, half bird, condemned to live out his life in the woods, fleeing from his human companions.
 The story has captured the imaginations of contemporary Irish poets and has been translated by Trevor Joyce and Seamus Heaney.